vercel/next.js/examples/with-notion/README.md

-# A statically generated blog example using Next.js and Prismic
+# A statically generated blog example using Next.js and Notion

-This example showcases Next.js's [Static Generation](https://nextjs.org/docs/basic-features/pages) feature using [Prismic](https://prismic.io/) as the data source.
+This example showcases Next.js's [Static Generation](https://nextjs.org/docs/basic-features/pages) feature using [Notion](https://www.notion.so/) as the data source.

 ## Demo